AeraVentis/OldChromeArrayUpToSorted/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/license/mit) - see the LICENSE file for details.